ahmdrz/rate-limit/README.md

 }
 ```

-*NOTE* : If you are using Proxy , set the IsUsingProxy to True for getting correct address in ratelimit function.
+*NOTE* : If you are using Proxy , set the `IsUsingProxy` to `True` for getting correct IP address in ratelimit function.